Voter ID

 • US Citizenship certificate

-If voter does not have one of the above documents, then show:
+If a voter does not have one of the above forms of identification, then they may show one of the following;

 • Any other government document showing the voter's name and an address (ex: out-of-state license)

-Election Identification Certificates are available from DPS driver's license offices during regular business hours.
+If you do not currently have a valid ID, Election Identification Certificates are available at no charge from DPS driver's license offices during regular business hours.

 What happens when you go to vote without an ID